State College of Florida, Manatee-Sarasota (SCF)

 The College’s name was changed to Manatee Community College in 1985.

 In 2009, the State Board of Education approved the College’s proposal to deliver a Bachelor of Science in Nursing degree.
-To reflect this change to a four-year degree-granting institution, the College’s name was changed to State College of Florida, Manatee-Sarasota.
-The College remains committed to the associate degree programs while expanding its mission to a multiple-campus institution offering four-year degrees needed to meet the higher level education needs of the local workforce.
+To reflect this change to a four-year, degree-granting institution, the College’s name was changed to State College of Florida, Manatee-Sarasota.
+The College remains committed to its associate degree programs while expanding its mission to a multiple-campus institution offering four-year degrees needed to meet the higher level education needs of the local workforce.

-Nearly 49,000 graduates have received SCF degrees in the College’s history.
+More than 50,000 graduates have received SCF degrees in the College’s history.

 SCF Bradenton is in southwest Manatee County close to Sarasota Bay.
-The 100-acre full-service campus is 10 miles from Interstate 75 and can be reached using Exit 217.
+The 100-acre, full-service campus is 10 miles from Interstate 75 and can be reached using Exit 217.

 SCF Venice is on U.S. 41 in south Sarasota County, 42 miles south of SCF Bradenton.
 The 100-acre, full-service campus is easily accessible from Venice, Englewood and North Port.
 The campus is eight miles from Interstate 75 and can be reached using Exit 191.